kenneth-wfk/kenneth-wfk.github.io/notes/DockerWindows_CheatSheets.md

 Run a command in a new container:
 `docker run [IMAGE] [COMMAND]`

+Removes a container after it exits:
-`docker run --rm [IMAGE]` – removes a container after it exits.
+`docker run --rm [IMAGE]`

-`docker run -td [IMAGE]` – starts a container and keeps it running.
+Starts a container and keeps it running:

-`docker run -it [IMAGE]` – starts a container, allocates a pseudo-TTY connected to the container’s stdin, and creates an interactive bash shell in the container.
+`docker run -td [IMAGE]`

+Starts a container, allocates a pseudo-TTY connected to the container’s stdin, and creates an interactive bash shell in the container:
-`docker run -it-rm [IMAGE]` – creates, starts, and runs a command inside the container.
-Once it executes the command, the container is removed.
+`docker run -it [IMAGE]`

+creates, starts, and runs a command inside the container.
+Once it executes the command, the container is removed:
+`docker run -it-rm [IMAGE]`

 Delete a container (if it is not running):
 `docker rm [CONTAINER]`